jrothwell/VersionedCodable/README.md

 let encoder = JSONEncoder()
 encoder.encode(versioned: myPoem) // where myPoem is of type `Poem` which conforms to `VersionedCodable`
 ```

+## Testing
+**It is a very good idea to write unit tests that confidence check that you can continue to decode old versions of your types.** `VersionedCodable` provides the types to make this kind of migration easy, but you still need to think carefully about how you map fields between different versions of your types.

 ## Applications